What are the Causes of Turbidity in Water?

-Turbidity in water is mainly caused by human activities in certain industries, such as mining and agriculture, which cause particles to move and mix with water.
+Turbidity in water is mainly caused by human activities in certain industries, such as mining and agriculture, which move particles into the water and mix them with water.

 Those can be mud, sand, or other waste materials in the changing environment.

-Phytoplankton is a certain tiny plant that wanders or drifts to different bodies of water.
+Phytoplankton is a type of tiny plant that drifts or floats through different bodies of water.
 This plankton is so small that it can only be seen using a microscope.

-Phytoplankton varies in shape and size, and the most common phytoplankton is called Diatom.
+Phytoplankton varies in shape and size, and the most common phytoplankton is called a Diatom.
 There are other phytoplanktons as well, including dinoflagellates and cyanobacteria.
-Also, other algae are present in the water, affecting our health if not treated.
+Also, other algae are present in the water, which can affect our health if left untreated.

 Nowadays, water isn't safe to drink.
 Although the water sanitation system has treated and chlorinated it, turbidity in drinking water is still caused by particles seeping through the soil and into the system.